 https://www.airbnb.com/rooms/31189839

-This Oregon treehouse in Cave Junction is for people with a sense of adventure, happy with a more rustic accommodation.
-It’s the oldest treehouse built at this family-oriented resort, dating to 1990, and perched 18 feet in the air.
+There isn’t a tree house Oregon has that beats this one for people with a sense of adventure and are happy with a more rustic accommodation.
+It’s the oldest treehouse built at this family-oriented resort (also Out ‘n’ About), dating to 1990, and perched 18 feet in the air.

 Credit: Airbnb